 Can I get pregnant with high FSH?

 The short answer is yes, studies show it is possible to get pregnant with high FSH levels.
+So if you're wondering, "does high fsh mean infertility?"
 As long as you still have a period and ovulate, even if it is one single ovulation per year, you can conceive.

 However, it’s important to note that while pregnancy with high FSH is possible, it can be more difficult to conceive.
 This is because with low ovarian reserve and older age comes diminished egg quality.